-If you've just upgraded the hardware such as to the iPad mini 6 or you've installed new software, give things a day or so to finish up and go back to normal.
+If you've just upgraded the hardware such as to the iPad mini 6 or you've installed new software, give things a day or two to finish up and go back to normal.
 If you're fine after that, great.
 If not, keep reading!

 Test on standby

-In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new iPads and new features.
+In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new iPads and features.
 That's especially true with things like ProMotion or Apple Pencil, or the new drag and drop or augmented reality (AR) features.
 Then the screen stays on, storage gets written, WI-Fi and maybe cellular radios stay lit up, and power gets consumed.

 In other words, if your battery feels like it's only lasting half as long, first ask yourself if you're using it twice as much.

 You can also note how much battery life you have left and then put your iPad down for 20-40 minutes.
 When you pick it back up, note how much battery life you have left again.
 If there isn't a big change while in standby, you're probably okay, and your battery life will return to normal when your usage returns to normal (after the novelty wears off).

-If your iPad continued to drain and drain fast, even when you weren't using it, keep reading!
+If your iPad continued to drain and drain fast, even when you weren't using it, head on to the next section!

 Rebooting, restarting, or resetting is the oldest cliche in troubleshooting because it works.
 Sometimes a good reset is all that's needed to kick bad bits loose and fix iPad battery life.
-Here's how to reset the iPad that have a Home button like the iPad (2020).
+Here's how to reset the iPads that have a Home button like the iPad (2020).